atifdev10/TypeEraserGenerator/README.md

 ### Composition Type Eraser

-This macro will generate an type erasers for a composition and generate a type named `Any{Protocols|separator:Any}`.
+This macro will generate an type erasers for a composition named `Any{Protocols|separator:Any}`.
 Provide the protocols via the generic.
 You can list them or have a composition or a mix of both as the generic inputs.
 All listed protocols must also be type erased.
 Since declaration macros with